 File appending: When you append a file to an already-loaded file, the program normally shows the channel labels in each of the files and asks your permission before proceeding with the merge.
 If this option is selected, appending will occur 'automatically' (without asking the user) IF the number of channels is the same in both files.
 Note that it does not matter if the channel labels differ.

-The Plot Style button lets you set the foreground (data), background, and label and marker colors on the plot and block windows.
+The Plot Style button lets you set the foreground (data), background, and label and marker colors on the plot and block windows (this is available only when a data file has been loaded).

 To avoid having to re-set your preferences at every launch, click the Store Preferences button to store your current settings (including screen colors, current values of FiO2, FiCO2, and RQ, etc.).
 When launched, LabAnalyst reads the preferred settings and uses them as defaults.